MikhailAmzar/contact-app/README.md

-# Getting Started with Create React App
+# Contact Manager App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+User can view, add, update, and delete contacts in the list displayed.

 ## Available Scripts